 \subsection{Geometry of Sparse Blind Deconvolution}

-Despite the technical difference of the convolution operator in MCS and SaS blind deconvolution problems, their optimization landscapes share the following key phenomena: \begin{itemize}
+Despite the technical differences of the convolution operator in MCS and SaS blind deconvolution problems, their optimization landscapes share the following key common phenomena: \begin{itemize}

 \item {\bf \em Symmetric copies of the ground truth are minimizers}.
-In above two variants of sparse blind deconvolution problems, the local minimizers are either a cyclic shifted or shifted truncation of the ground truth under conditions.
+The local minimizers are either a cyclic shifted or shifted truncation of the ground truth under conditions.
 Both can be viewed as a result of the inherent shift symmetry.

 \item {\bf \em Negative curvature in symmetry breaking directions}.
 Near saddle points, there is negative curvature in the direction of any particular (truncated) shifted copy of the ground truth, and the objective value decreases by moving towards this symmetry breaking direction.